replicatedhq/help-center/content/docs/kubernetes/getting-started/architecture.md

 Replicated installs the [Rook Operator](https://rook.io/) in the `rook-ceph-system` namespace, which manages the ceph storage system.
 Replicated creates a Ceph cluster by creating a [Cluster](https://rook.io/docs/rook/v1.0/ceph-cluster-crd.html) config in the `rook-ceph` namespace and configures the cluster to use the `/opt/replicated/rook` directory on all nodes automatically.
 A [Pool](https://rook.io/docs/rook/v1.0/ceph-pool-crd.html) is created to provide block storage backed by the cluster for PersistentVolumeClaims.
 Replicated will automatically increase the replication level of this Pool as nodes are added to the cluster, up to a maximum replication factor of 3.

 Previous versions of Replicated were bundled with [Rook version 0.8](https://rook.github.io/docs/rook/v0.8/).
-Replicated will not attempt to upgrade Rook to the current version 1.0.
+When upgrading Replicated the Rook Operator will not be upgraded to the current version.
+Manual steps can be followed using [this guide](https://rook.github.io/docs/rook/v1.0/ceph-upgrade.html).

 ## Ingress